BennySLV/TheFramingLady/README.md

 <h2>Synopsis</h2>

-<p>This project is a prototype website for The Framing Lady.
+<p>This project is a prototype website for The Framing Lady - a former picture framing business.
 The website is designed using HTML, CSS and Bootstrap and will be developed using JavaScript/jQuery as well as PHP and MySQL.</p>

 <h2>Motivation</h2>